Compost Learning Center

 Rabbit Hutch and Poop Chute

-Tino and Mycetes, our two rabbits, also live in the Cocoon Room.
-Their rabbit hutches are situated above worm bins with a chute that funnels rabbit droppings into the bins.
+Our rabbit, Tino, also lives in the Cocoon Room.
+His rabbit hutch is situated above worm bins with a chute that funnels rabbit droppings into the bins.
 Rabbits are herbivores, and their manure has a high proportion of nitrogen (2.4%).
 We find it to be a great feed stock for worm bins.

 In addition to playfully eating papers off of your clipboard, our goats serve their place in the nutrient cycle.
 Like rabbit droppings, goat poop has a high proportion of nitrogen (2.4%).
 That makes it a great input for composting.
 Our goats eat and poop around the Compost Learning Center, and we collect their droppings in the Passive Poop Pen, along with browns like wood shavings, to break down anaerobically.
 In 1-2 years’ time, this material will make great fertilizer for the garden.